Hard Bargain (Emmylou Harris album): Album information

 The songs which were to become the "Hard Bargain" album were, according to Emmylou, recorded within four weeks in August 2010.
 Only three people can be heard on the album, namely Harris herself, producer Jay Joyce, and Giles Reaves.

-In December 2010 six video clips were filmed at Laughing House Studios, Nashville, TN, directed by Jack Spencer.
+In December 2010, six video clips were filmed at Laughing House Studios, Nashville, TN, directed by Jack Spencer.
 These videos, with additional commentary, can be found on the bonus DVD of the album's deluxe release.

 The opening number "The Road" is about the late Gram Parsons, her musical mentor who died in 1973 and is the first Harris-penned song to directly focus on his death since "Boulder to Birmingham", a track from her 1975 release Pieces of the Sky.

 "My Name Is Emmett Till" tells the story of Emmett Till, an African-American boy who was killed in 1955.

 "Darlin' Kate" is a tribute to the late Kate McGarrigle who died of cancer in 2010.
 Kate, and her sister Anna McGarrigle, collaborated with Harris on numerous occasions since the 1970s.

 "New Orleans" makes references to Hurricane Katrina, which ravaged the city in 2005.

 Track listing

+All tracks written by Emmylou Harris, except where noted.